zoomosis/ozzmosis.com/_posts/2020-07-07-github-pages.md

 The advantage of using your own domain name means it's portable.
-In the unlikely event GitHub Pages is discontinued I can host my web site elsewhere and keep using the same domain name.
+In the unlikely event GitHub Pages is discontinued I can host my web site elsewhere and keep using the same web site address.
 I can also choose to move my e-mail hosting elsewhere, keeping the same e-mail address.

 I've since learned [Netlify](https://www.netlify.com/) provides free hosting